Target CEO's compensation soars to $77.5M

 Cornell ended up exercising those options in August at prices between $152 and $155.88 per share.

-Some of those goals included such things as store openings and refurbishments, supply chain improvements, and technology investments which all ended up playing key roles in Target's success in the pandemic.
+Some of those goals included store openings and refurbishments, supply-chain improvements, and technology investments, which all ended up playing key roles in Target's success in the pandemic.

-The CEO pay ratio: a comparison of the CEO's pay to that of the median employee in an organization was 805 to 1, down from the prior year when it was 821 to 1.
+The CEO pay ratio: A comparison of the CEO's pay to that of the median employee in an organization was 805-1, down from the year before when it was 821-1.

 In all, Target would spend about $1 billion on bonuses, new and increased employee benefits, and health and safety investments for its employees during the year.
 The company also accelerated its move to a $15 per hour starting wage for employees.